Pydantic AI

 Sending annotations

-Send human annotations on the threads or traces on Confident AI.
+Send human annotations on traces or threads on Confident AI.
 Learn more about sending annotations.

 Traces